valmsmith39a/groupffl-features-repo/README.md

 # groupffl
-## A Project by Geroge, Jeff, and Zack
+## A Project by George, Jeff, and Zack